Elizaongwz/DSA4264/technical-report (eliza).md

 ## Section 1: Context

 This project aims to detect trunk bus services with routes that overlap train lines so as to encourage commuters to use the MRT to get to their destination.
-Thereafter, we hope to remove or modify redundant bus routes that duplicate train lines to a large degree or modify routes to cover places with less connectivity.
+Thereafter, we hope to remove redundant bus routes that duplicate train lines to a large degree or modify routes to cover places with less connectivity.

 ## Section 2: Scope